Top Of The Falls

 Besides viewing the falls from above, taking a boat cruise on Victoria Nile is always on the list of activities to do while visiting the park.
 The boat cruise starts at Paraa docking point as you sail to the bottom of the falls for about 3hours.
 While on the boat cruise, expect to see a good number of nile crocodiles, some elephants that come by together with buffaloes.
 Most interestingly is the hippos seen while on the boat, as they take a bath and others feeding.

-Kingfishers, Bee Eaters and Harrier Hawks can all be seen while on the boat ride.
+Kingfishers, Bee Eaters and Harrier Hawks while on the boat ride.
 A boat cruise and a game drive will enable you see a whole host of water birds and savannah dwelling birds.
 Taking some birding walks in the Kaniyo Pabidi Forest and The Royal Mile in Southern Budongo Forest will allow you to see forest bird species.
 On a lucky day while having the boat cruise, visitors have a chance to see the Shoebill Stork.

 Having game drives in the park.